rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 <img src="images/private-advertising/protected-audience/psat_v1.0.0_bids_timeline_2025_06_30.png" width="1200" alt="PSAT Prebid Utilities - Timeline" />

 The Timeline is a diagnostic feature that provides a sequential, visual breakdown of events.
-For Prebid and PAAPI bids this would show the entire auction lifecycle, from request to render.
+For Prebid and PAAPI bids, this shows the entire auction lifecycle, from request to render.

----

 ## Prebid Utilities